Oops! Something went wrong while submitting the form.

-Most HR professionals don't go through an HRIS selection process very often.
+Selecting a new HRIS is a process that most HR professionals don't go through very often.

 Some of this can be explained by the fact that things are working well, and you shouldn't fix what isn't broken.